thednp/vite-plugin-vanjs/README.md

 [![mini-van-plate version](https://img.shields.io/badge/mini--van--plate-0.6.1-brightgreen)](https://github.com/vanjs-org/mini-van-plate)
 [![vite version](https://img.shields.io/badge/vite-6.0.5-brightgreen)](https://github.com/vitejs)

-A Vite plugin for VanJS to enable JSX transformation and simplify application development.
-It will load the appropriate Van or VanX objects depending on the client/server environment with zero configuration needed.
-It uses the `mini-van-plate/shared` module to register the required objects in an isomorphic server/client enviroment.
+A Vite plugin for VanJS to enable JSX transformation and simplify application development and enables you to create SSR applications or SSG (static) pages.
+It will automatically load the appropriate Van or VanX objects depending on the client/server environment with zero configuration needed.
+It uses the `mini-van-plate/shared` module to register the required objects in an isomorphic enviroment.

-If you're planning to do SSR apps, the `van-ext` is also required along with `mini-van-plate`.
+The plugin uses `van-ext` along with `mini-van-plate` so you can have everything ready from start.
+It also enables JSX transformation with minimal setup so you can write your code faster.

-The recommended templates for you to use are the [vite-starter-vanjs-ssr](https://github.com/thednp/vite-starter-vanjs-ssr) and [vite-starter-vanjs-ssr-jsx](https://github.com/thednp/vite-starter-vanjs-ssr-jsx) which already feature this plugin.
+The recommended starter templates for you are the [vite-starter-vanjs-ssr](https://github.com/thednp/vite-starter-vanjs-ssr) and [vite-starter-vanjs-ssr-jsx](https://github.com/thednp/vite-starter-vanjs-ssr-jsx) which already include this plugin.

-If you don't need an SSR/SSG application, you simply make use of the JSX transformation capability.

 ### Install